-If the parent company finds out you are in multiple opportunities, or cross-recruiting, they can they will more than likely terminate your distributorship.
+If the parent company finds out you are in multiple opportunities, or cross-recruiting, they can and will more than likely terminate your distributorship.
 So, if you are still thinking about joining more than one network marketing company, make sure you read the distributor agreement or talk to a lawyer first.
 Educate yourself so you don’t get yourself in legal trouble.

 The last thing you want to do is to build a big team and then get terminated because you broke the rules.

 As a small, part-timer, your company won’t monitor everything you do.
 But if you achieve any level of success in their company, they will watch you like a hawk.
 One false move and your business is done.

 Yes, there are exceptions to every rule.
 I learned that in the Army.
 There are three exceptions to this rule that I should address.